Khawzawl district

 Khawzawl district is one of the eleven districts of Mizoram state in India.
-Khawzawl district was recently created on 3 June 2019.
+It was created on 3 June 2019.

-Toponymy

-The district is named after its headquarters Khawzawl.

 Divisions

-The district has four Legislative Assembly constituencies.
-These are Champhai North, Hrangturzo, Lengteng and Tuichang.
-There are twenty eight inhabited towns and villages in this district.
-Khawzawl town itself has around 3,000 family residing in it.
-It is estimated that there are around 14,000 people residing in Khawzawl town.
+The district has four legislative assembly constituencies: Champhai North, Hrangturzo, Lengteng, and Tuichang.
+There are 28 inhabited towns and villages in this district.
+Khawzawl town itself has around 3,000 families residing in it, with an estimated total of around 14,000 people residing in Khawzawl town.

-Khawzawl district has around 7,372 families with 36,381 people residing in it.

-Towns and villages

-The main towns and villages in Khawzawl district are: